How to overcome your investing biases

 Loss aversion

-Loss aversion is the tendency to fear losses more than gaining an equivalent amount.
-Investors may hold onto losing investments in the hope that they will rebound, leading to missed opportunities and increased risk exposure.
+This refers to the tendency to fear losses more than gaining an equivalent amount.
+Research by Daniel Kahneman and Amos Tversky showed that investors typically feel the pain of losses more intensely than they do the pleasure of gains of the same size.
+This means investors may be excessively risk averse, or hold onto losing investments in the hope that they will rebound, leading to missed opportunities and conversely suffering increased risk exposure.

 Herd mentality

-To avoid herd mentality, conduct independent research before making investment decisions.
+A good way to avoid herd mentality is to conduct independent research before making investment decisions.
 Trust your analysis and stick to your financial goals, irrespective of prevailing market sentiment.

 Confirmation bias

-Confirmation bias occurs when investors seek information that validates their existing beliefs and ignores contrary evidence.
+Confirmation bias occurs when investors seek information that validates or reinforces their existing beliefs and ignores contrary evidence.
 This bias can hinder objective decision-making and lead to a narrow perspective.
+It can be especially prevalent these days, given the sheer volume of information available to investors from credible and other sources.

 To mitigate confirmation bias, actively seek diverse viewpoints and challenge your own assumptions.
 Consider potential risks and drawbacks to make more well-rounded investment choices.